 We invite and welcome into our community persons of every gender, sexual orientation, gender identity and expression, ability, age, race, nationality, economic and social status, faith background, marital standing and family structure.

 In our community of faith all people are encouraged to participate and share their talents and energy in worship and sacraments, leadership positions, ordained ministry, lay ministry, learning, service, mission and fellowship.

 Therefore, no matter who you are or where you are on life’s journey, you are welcome in this United Church of Christ.

 Hope United is an Open and Affirming congregation, embracing diversity and affirming the dignity and worth of every person, since we are all created in God’s image.
 We welcome into full membership and participation in the Body of Christ persons of every race, ethnic background, age, gender identity and expression, sexual orientation, physical or mental ability, socio-economic background, marital status and faith background.
 We welcome all to share in the life, leadership, ministry, fellowship, worship, sacraments, responsibilities and blessings of participation in our congregation.

-It affirms a specific WELCOME to persons of all “sexual orientations, gender identities and gender expressions” (or persons who are “lesbian, gay, bisexual or transgender”) into the full life and ministry of the church (e.g. membership, leadership, employment).
+It affirms a specific WELCOME to persons of all “sexual orientations, gender identities and gender expressions” (or persons who are “lesbian, gay, bisexual or transgender”) into the full life, ministry and sacraments of the church (e.g. membership, leadership, employment, marriage).